-13) Develop a Learning Community
+12) Develop a learning community

-Invite parents to give their input, give them information that will help them form an opinion, and listen to their conclusions.
+Invite parents to give their input, give them information that will help form an opinion and listen to their conclusions.

-14) Thank Parents
+13) Thank parents

-Both individually and publicly for their support, perhaps in your weekly newsletter.
+Thank parents both individually and publicly for their support, perhaps in your weekly newsletter.
 Recognize what they do to help your class and how it's impacting students.